 3) Hold and breathe for 30 seconds to 1 minute.

 This pose opens and stretches the hips, groin, and back and promotes relaxation.

 1) Begin lying on your back and grab your big toes with your index and middle fingers.

-2) Gently draw toes down so knee pull toward shoulders.
+2) Gently draw toes down, so knee pulls toward shoulders.
 Keep elbows gently pressing knees open.

 3) Relax and breathe.
 Hold 30 seconds to 1 minute.

-1) Begin lying face down on your mat with head slightly lifted and hand sitting directly under shoulders.
+1) Begin lying face down on your mat with your head slightly lifted and your hand sitting directly under your shoulders.

-2) Point your toes so the tops of you feet are on the mat.
+2) Point your toes, so the tops of your feet are on the mat.